 The result, in 2015, was SSIMPLUS.
 It addressed all the shortcomings of SSIM, and was able to prove itself against the demands of a production environment.

-Today, SSIMPLUS, unlike SSIM, is able to generate a quality score for video streams of varying resolutions (1080, 720, 360, etc.), that have been transcoded from a high-quality source video.
+Today, SSIMPLUS, unlike SSIM, is able to generate a quality Viewer Score for video streams of varying resolutions (1080, 720, 360, etc.), that have been transcoded from a high-quality source video.

 And SSIMPLUS, unlike SSIM, can distinguish the difference in the perceptual quality of the viewing experience generated by devices of different types and sizes.
 A cell phone versus a 50-inch living room display, for example.